-Search for early childhood services in the state of New Mexico.
-Services include Home Visiting Programs, Center and Home-Based Child Care, Early Intervention Programs, Head Start and Early Head Start, New Mexico PreK, and Special Education Preschool.
+Services include Home Visiting Programs, Registered Home Child Care, Early Intervention Programs, Head Start and Early Head Start, New Mexico PreK, and Special Education Preschool.
+Enter an address to search, or click on a card to see specific programs!

 The State of New Mexico wants to ensure that families have all of the relevant information they need to make an informed decision when choosing care for their children, including access to criminal background information.
-Please use the following tool to make sure that the provider you are considering is registered with ECECD.
-You can also use the state and national databases below to check the criminal background of any provider you are considering.
+Any in-home child care provider licensed or registered by the state has at minimum undergone a Child Care Health and Safety Orientation, CPR/First Aid training, a background check for every adult living in the home, and an inspection.
+Please use the following look-up tool to make sure that the in-home care provider you are considering is licensed or registered with the New Mexico Early Childhood Education and Care Department.
+You can also use the state and national databases at the bottom of the page to check the criminal background of any provider you are considering.
+To learn about the Mandatory COVID Response Training, visit the NMELS.

 To help other families avoid the pain and trauma that their family experienced, Mario’s parents asked that the State of New Mexico establish a database of registered child care home providers who have obtained background check eligibility, under the relevant background check regulations.
 They also asked that parents have access to other state and national databases to check on their provider’s background.
 You can access these databases below.